 The Marbella Property Seller’s Guide

-Selling one's property is an art.
-The property market in Marbella has always been quite competitive and many sellers without local experience should take expert guidance as to how to go about selling their property in a realistic manner.
+Selling one’s property is an art.
+The property market in Marbella has always been competitive and sellers with less experience might achieve far better results if they take advice from experienced professionals.

-If you list your property with your agents on a net basis, you are also telling your agents "I'm not interested in your commission", and obliging your agents to negotiate against you and the buyer in order to protect an eventual fee.
-Wise sellers will form a team with their agents and protect them, as they expect to be protected and advised by their agents, and fix one sole asking price for the property.
+Wise sellers will form a team with their agents and protect their agents’ commission, as they too expect to be protected and advised by their agents, and fix one sole asking price for the property, inclusive of commission.

 Exclusivity or not?